kujeger/flatpak-gog/README.md

 which will create a new json in the current dir based on the com.gog.Template.json file, with a name like gen_com.gog.BaldursGate2EnhancedEdition.json .

-You can then build it and export it into a flatpak repo thus:
+You can then build and install it directly thus:

+`flatpak-builder --user --install build ~/src/kujeger/flatpak/flatpak-gog/com.gog.Base.json --force-clean --arch=i386`

+Or build and export it to a repo before installing it:

 `flatpak-builder build/BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`

+`flatpak --user install gog-repo com.gog.BaldursGate2EnhancedEdition`

 (see also the suggested command in the output of json-maker.py)

-which will build the game flatpak, and put it into the repository at "~/FlatPak/gog-repo".

-Install it like this:

-`flatpak --user install gog-repo com.gog.BaldursGate2EnhancedEdition`

-..and finally start it up like this:
+After installation you can start it like this, or use the desktop/menu icon that should have also been created.

 `flatpak run com.gog.BaldursGate2EnhancedEdition`